killergerbah/asbplayer/README.md

     - Use the star button in the copy history of asbplayer to open the Anki dialog.
 - For synced streaming video, an audio/image will only be available if an extension keyboard shortcut was used (`Ctrl+Alt+X` or `Ctrl+Alt+Z` by default).
 - Configure Anki settings with the settings button in the top right.
 See this [video](https://youtu.be/Mv7fEVb6PHo?t=44) for how to configure AnkiConnect so that asbplayer can connect to Anki.
-- If asbplayer still cannot connect to Anki after setting everything up, check that your browser or an ad blocker isn't blocking the request.
-A good place to start is by opening your browser's developer console and looking for errors.

 ### Changing subtitle offset
 - Use `Ctrl+Left/Right` to cause the previous/next subtitle to appear at the current timestamp.